I have a 2 day stopover in HK in late September and was wondering if anyone has any must see's that they could recommend. I haven't been to HK before,

 Have an awesome time,

-Martie about 1 year ago
+Martie over 1 year ago

 Martie's points are spot on!
 Especially the last one, if there's only one thing you can do, work out how to stay for longer.
 I've been four times and there's always new reasons to go back.